ImShady/Tubey/README.md

 # Tubey
-Tubey is an intuitive bot integrated with Slack for quick search and subscriber notifications.
+Tubey is an intuitive YouTube bot integrated with Slack for quick search and subscriber notifications.